-Multiwall polycarbonate is an extremely versatile construction material that is continuing to gain favor among architects and designers.
+Multiwall polycarbonate is an extremely versatile construction material that is continuing to gain favor among architects and designers because it allows for creative freedom.
 One of the key reasons this material is increasing in popularity is its ability to bring a high level of creative freedom to a wide span of architectural elements.
 Here are six key features of multiwall polycarbonate that make it perfect for creating distinctive designs.

 - Attractive and it also performs.
 Multiwall polycarbonate comes in a variety of colors, and it has an interesting internal geometric structure that’s quite eye catching.
 But this material does more than just look good.
 It’s also highly durable and offers UV protection and insulating properties that allow it to satisfy other architectural demands for energy efficiency and durability.